0ddjob/Exelvision/EXLROM/README.md

 # EXLROM Multi-ROM Cartridge
 ## Summary
 The Exelvision EXL100 (and Exeltel) cartridge port pinout is below - the B-side face up and A-side face down when the cartridge is inserted.<br>
 The pinout was determined from the 32KByte Tennis cartridge.
-The A1 pin was not connected in this cartridge but is connected to pin 40 of the TAL004 gate array ... perhaps a 2nd ROM select line?
+The A1 pin was not connected in this cartridge but is connected to pin 40 of the TAL004 gate array ... perhaps a 2nd ROM select line?<br>
 ```
 A1 = N/C    B1 = ROM select
 A2 = A13    B2 = A14